gabriele-decapoa/gabriele-decapoa.github.io/_posts/2019-04-25-memory-management-in-programming-languages.md

 ---
 layout: post
-title: The core of al programming languages, or memory management
+title: The core of all programming languages, or memory management
 categories:
   - programming_languages
 ---